-PUBLIC HEARING: POSTPONED: FIRST READING: SECOND READING: EFFECTIVE DATE: August 6, 2020 August 6, 2020 to September 3, 2020
+PUBLIC HEARING: August 6, 2020

+POSTPONED: August 6, 2020 to September 3, 2020

-Beginning at a point said point being 375 +/- feet north of the centerline of the Needmore Rd. & N. Whitfield intersection, said point also being the northwest corner of the Orlando Rudolph Reed property, and also in the eastern ROW margin of N. Whitfield Rd. thence in a northerly direction 270 feet with the eastern margin of N. Whitfield Rd. to a point, said point being the southwest corner of the Patricia Ann Jackson Smith property, thence in an easterly direction 381 +/- feet with the southern boundary of the Patricia Ann Jackson Smith property to a point, said point being in the western boundary of the Donald W. Green property, thence in a southerly direction 311 +/- feet with the western boundary of the northeast corner of the Sonja Mae McGlown property, thence in a westerly direction 383 +/- feet with the northern boundary of the Sonja Mae McGlown property & other to the point of beginning, said herein described tract containing 2.5 +/- acres, further identified as current Tax Map 31, parcel 17.00
+Beginning at a point said point being 375 +/- feet north of the centerline of the Needmore Rd. & N. Whitfield intersection, said point also being the northwest corner of the Orlando Rudolph Reed property, and also in the eastern ROW margin of N. Whitfield Rd. thence in a northerly direction 270 feet with the eastern margin of N. Whitfield Rd. to a point, said point being the southwest corner of the Patricia Ann Jackson Smith property, thence in an easterly direction 381 +/- feet with the southern boundary of the Patricia Ann Jackson Smith property to a point, said point being in the western boundary of the Donald W. Green property, thence in a southerly direction 311 +/- feet with the western boundary of the Donald W. Green property & others to a point, said point being the northeast corner of the Sonja Mae McGlown property, thence in a westerly direction 383 +/- feet with the northern boundary of the Sonja Mae McGlown property & other to the point of beginning, said herein described tract containing 2.5 +/- acres, further identified as current Tax Map 31, parcel 17.00